bloom121/uci-marketing-analysis-cart/README.md

 * As Leo Breiman has noted himself in 2001, CART is not the most accurate method.

 * CART is great in that it handles any data (missing, mixing continuous with nominal), and is automatic.
 It is also fast: no inverses, no learning, no GPUs needed.
-Ideal for exploratory data analysis and rough estimates.
+Ideal for rough estimates.

-* I would not spend too much time on the generated trees, their leafs (clusters), rules, variable importance weights.
+* I would not spend too much time on the generated trees, clusters/rules, variable importance.

-* pip and Jupyter Notebook are not that useful.
+* pip is horrible, but conda solves the problem.
+Jupyter Notebook is not that useful.

-* ChatGPT, deepseek, and Grok, they are all great for generating such scripts, but one needs to iterate.
+* ChatGPT, deepseek, and Grok are great for such scripts, but one needs to debug/iterate.

-* CART had always amazed me, but I never paid enough attention to them because they felt too good to be true; besides, trees and matrices didn’t seem to go hand in hand.
-Recently, I spoke with my ex-colleague from our machine learning days at USI, [Artiom Kovnatsky](https://www.artiomkovnatsky.com/), who told me he’s been using those tree models quite heavily in real-world commercial projects.
-So it is true what they say — simplicity wins.
+* [Artiom Kovnatsky](https://www.artiomkovnatsky.com/) uses CART in real-world commercial projects.

 ## References